 Firefox has advanced settings that can be accessed by typing about:config into the address bar.
 It has all of the experimental hidden features.

-If you try to access the same in chrome then you will end up with the following message: "The webpage at chrome://config/ might be temporarily down or it may have moved permanently to a new web address."
-This is because Chrome lacks hidden configuration features at about:config.
+If you try to access the same in Chrome then you will end up with the following message: "The webpage at chrome://config/ might be temporarily down or it may have moved permanently to a new web address."
+This is because Chrome lacks hidden and dedicated configuration features at about:config

 So, I'm going to show you how to get to those advanced hidden features settings in Chrome.